Tree Studios Annex

 - Event space info: Dining Room at Tree Studios

 10 E Ohio is ideally situated in Chicago’s thriving River North neighborhood.
 Originally established as an art colony in 1894, this Queen Anne-style landmark building is part of the rich history of the Tree Studios Building and Annexes.
 Today, 10 E Ohio is a distinctive retail and brand showcase opportunity.
 This property’s 70’ of frontage offers tremendous exposure to nearly 33,000 vehicles daily along Ohio Street, one of the city’s busiest arterial streets, as well as significant pedestrian traffic.
-The property is immediately adjacent to Bloomingdales Homestore, two blocks from Michigan Avenue, one block from Eataly, and just a short walk from The Shops at North Bridge.
+The property is two blocks from Michigan Avenue, one block from Eataly, and just a short walk from The Shops at North Bridge.

 About Tree Studios